-This website is dedicated to the scientific study of age-structural political demography.
-Updates can be followed on Twitter at @rpCincotta .
+This website is dedicated to the The Age-structural Theory of State Behavior (download here) or read "The 8 Rules".
+Follow on Twitter at @rpCincotta .

 After four months of political unrest and more than 250 deaths, the calls for Nicaragua’s embattled president Daniel Ortega to step down are escalating.
 One of political demography’s most robust statistical findings tells us that countries where an authoritarian government rules a youthful population, any change in regime typically yields an autocracy or at best, a partial democracy.
 Only very rarely has a liberal democracy emerged immediately after a rebellion in a youthful country (one with a population with a median age under 26 years).
 Given this, if Ortega is ousted from office, what type of leader should foreign affairs analysts expect to replace him?